-After first year, students will take advanced communication courses focused on digital and social media, understanding audiences, as well as courses focused on one of four communication majors.
-The majors are: Communication Strategy and Practice, Journalism, Tauwhitinga Māori: Māori Communication Strategy and Practice, and Political Communication.
+After the first year, you will take advanced communication courses focused on digital and social media, as well as courses focused on one of the four Communication majors:

 Courses will also include project consultation work with real-world organisations and further opportunities for internships and project management.

-Find out more about what you can do with a degree from UC.
+Find out more about what you can do with a degree in Communication.

-6th Floor, Locke Building – see campus maps
+Level 6, Elsie Locke Building – see campus maps

 Te Whare Wānanga o Waitaha | University of Canterbury